Rob Riggle's Ski Master Academy

-Rob Riggle's Ski Master Academy is an American comedy streaming television series starring Rob Riggle that premiered on August 23, 2018 on Crackle.
+Rob Riggle's Ski Master Academy is an American sitcom starring Rob Riggle that premiered on August 23, 2018 on Crackle.

 Premise

 Rob Riggle's Ski Master Academy follows Rob Riggle, "who is mostly known for his legendary ski master movies, has invested all of his money and reputation into an Academy celebrating America’s truest art form – personal watercraft riding.
 Rob, his legendary stunt man commandant Dirk Hamsteak and their entire staff of instructors spend a semester defending their beloved Academy at all costs.
 No matter how many people criticize it...go missing...or die!"